Emergency-Response-Demo/erdemo.io/eda.md

 Events can be produced in massive quantities from a wide variety of sources.

 However, what about all of the data that is typically siloed in traditional relational databases ?
-Capturing state changes to this data and transforming these state changes into another source of *events in motion* can be incredibly valuable.
+Capturing state changes on this data and transforming these state changes into another source of *events in motion* can be incredibly valuable.
+In particular, if you can do so without making any code changes to any existing apps.

 The Red Hat sponsored [Debezium](https://debezium.io/) community project provides the technology to do exactly that.
-You could read more details about how the Emergency Response Demo application makes use of Debezium in the following blog post: [Outbox Pattern implementation in ER-Demo process service](/process_service_outbox.md).
+You can read more details about how the Emergency Response Demo application makes use of Debezium in the following blog post: [Outbox Pattern implementation in ER-Demo process service](/process_service_outbox.md).